AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-checkin-file-close.md

 >[!TAB On-Premise]

+>[!NOTE]
+>
-The **Unlock the File** checkbox is not enabled by default and you need to enable this from the configMgr.
+>The **Unlock the File** checkbox is not enabled by default and you need to enable this from the configMgr.
 Perform the following steps to enable the option by default in the Web Editor:

 1. Open the Adobe Experience Manager Web Console Configuration page.